NirmitBangar/fingerprint-unlock-explained/README.md

 Touch it for less than a second.
 And boom — it unlocks.

 No password.
 No effort.
-No thinking.
+No second thought.

 > Your phone just recognized you… using your skin.

-Now think about that.
+Now pause for a second.

-It didn’t see your face.
+That tiny touch triggered a chain of processes
-It didn’t hear your voice.
+involving sensing, signal processing, pattern recognition,

-It identified you using tiny patterns on your finger
+and secure verification.

-that you’ve probably never even noticed.
+All of that… in less than a second.

 ---